decipher-cs/-React-Task-Tracker/README.md

 Issues that have come to my attention but will not be fixed for one reason or another.

-- The list order will change on refresh due to the database having its own sequence of items.
+- The list order will change on refresh due to the database having its own sequence of items. _Know how to fix it?
+Let me know_
+- When item is checked/ unchecked while user has selected any filter option other than 'all', the wrong item is marked as done/ not done.